 SC issues notice to Smriti Irani on Sanjay Nirupam's plea

-New Delhi, Apr 22: The Supreme Court on Monday has issued notice to BJP leader Smriti Irani on an appeal of Congress leader Sanjay Nirupam seeking to set aside the summons issued against him by a trial court in a criminal defamation complaint filed by Irani, th ANI reported.
+New Delhi, Apr 22: The Supreme Court on Monday has issued notice to Bharatiya Janata Dal (BJP) leader Smriti Irani on an appeal of Congress leader Sanjay Nirupam seeking to set aside the summons issued against him by a trial court in a criminal defamation complaint filed by Irani, the ANI reported.

 A bench headed by Chief Justice Ranjan Gogoi agreed to examine the plea filed by Nirupam and issued a notice to Irani seeking her response into the matter.